ramsey/uuid/docs/database.rst

 Instead of :ref:`using UUIDs as a primary key <database.pk>`, you may choose to use an ``AUTO_INCREMENT`` column with the ``int unsigned`` data type as a primary key, while using a ``char(36)`` for UUIDs and setting a ``UNIQUE KEY`` on this column.
-This will aid in lookups, while helping keep your secondary keys small.
+This will aid in lookups while helping keep your secondary keys small.

 .. code-block:: sql
-    :caption: Use auto-incrementing column as primary key, with UUID as unique key
+    :caption: Use an auto-incrementing column as primary key, with UUID as a unique key
     :name: database.id-auto-increment-uuid-unique-key

     CREATE TABLE `notes` (